 Didn’t I mention potatoes and meat?
 In this regard French-Canadian cuisine reminds me of traditional Russian dishes.
 But these fried potatoes, in particular, remind me of the way my mom fries potatoes at home: same slightly burned crust on top.
 Add to this greasy goodness a meat pie, a sausage, some bacon, and ham.
 Now we are ready to explore the city.

 For some mystical reason in the end of January Old Quebec is still decorated for Christmas.
+And apparently, so it is in the beginning of November.
+So whether you come to Quebec in early fall or late winter, Christmas mood is already/still on!

 But since tourist season is over the narrow streets of old town are all mine.